Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Introduction

-In this article, we introduce a new approach to construct descriptive nonstationary spatio-temporal models using deformation functions that warp the spatial domain and the temporal domain separately to address the nonstationarity in both space and time.
+In this article, we extend the deep-learning-inspired deformation approach of \cite{azm2019deep} to a spatial-temporal context.
+Specifically, we construct descriptive nonstationary spatio-temporal models using deformation functions that warp the spatial domain and the temporal domain separately to address the nonstationarity in both space and time.
 Similarly to the spatial-only case, a stationary spatio-temporal covariance function is then used on the warped domain, and this covariance function can either be separable or nonseparable, resulting in a separable, nonstationary or a nonseparable, nonstationary covariance function on the original domain, respectively.
-We also use a sparse approximation for the precision matrix to reduce the computational complexity when doing parameter estimation.
-Our proposed models seek to address some of the limitations of previous works which, for example, either only considered nonstationarity in space \citep{hildeman2021deformed}, or only considered small data sizes \citep{shand2017modeling}.
+A novel contribution in this article is the implementation of a sparse approximation for the precision matrix using the deep-learning package \textit{tensorflow} \citep{TensorFlowR} in \textit{R}, to reduce the computational complexity when estimating the spatial and temporal warping functions with big data.
+Our proposed models and implementation seek to address some of the limitations of previous works which, for example, either only considered nonstationarity in space \citep{hildeman2021deformed}, or only considered small (or subsampled) data sets \citep{shand2017modeling}.

 The remainder of the article is organized as follows.
 In Section \ref{sec:model}, we introduce nonstationary spatial and spatio-temporal covariance models constructed through compositional warping functions.
 We also show how one can take advantage of the Vecchia approximation to make inference and prediction with the nonstationary models in a warped setting.
 In Section \ref{sec:sim_study}, we illustrate the implementation of the nonstationary spatio-temporal covariances on two simulated data sets: one with a separable covariance function, and one with an asymmetric covariance function.
 In Section \ref{sec:application}, we analyze the observed changes of ice surface elevation in Pine Island Glacier, Antarctica, for the period 2012--2017 using our proposed nonstationary covariance model.
-We show that the spatial warping function estimated by our model remarkably recovers the underlying topography of the glacier just from measurements of elevation change over time, thus providing a physical interpretation to the inferred nonstationary behavior of the process.
+We show that the spatial warping function estimated by our model gives us information of spatial structure of the bed topography from measurements of elevation change over time, thus providing a physical interpretation to the inferred nonstationary behavior of the process.
+Code to reproduce results and figures in the manuscript can be found at \url{https://github.com/quanvu17/spatio_temporal_compositional_warpings}.
 Section 5 concludes.